"All God's Children" Campaign

-The "All God's Children" Campaign is an effort by the Human Rights Campaign (HRC) to challenge religious opposition to the legalization of same-sex marriage and promote LGBT acceptance in the Southern United States.
+The "All God's Children" Campaign is an effort by the Human Rights Campaign (HRC) to challenge religious opposition to the legalization of same-sex marriage and promote LGBTQ acceptance in the Southern United States.
 According to the HRC, the program was designed to "change hearts and minds, improve the public perception and overall awareness of LGBT people, begin to reduce the painful stigma that many face in their daily lives, and help future efforts to enact pro-equality legislation."
 The program targeted Mississippi, Alabama, and Arkansas – all states that had no form of housing, employment, or marriage protections for LGBT citizens.

 Background

 The Southern United States is far more culturally conservative than the North.
 In the early 2000s, while northern states began legalizing same-sex marriage, many southern states were passing laws banning it.
 However, southern support as a whole rose an entire 26 percentage points from 2003 to 2013, leaving the south split on the issue of same-sex marriage.
 Scholars suggested that some of the factors leading to this cultural change include generational differences, the "friends and family effect," and a new appreciation for the separation of church and state.
 Approximately 64% of Southerners can say that they know someone who is gay or lesbian, a factor that is considered crucial for support of legislation such as same-sex marriage.

-The South also holds the lowest regional social climate index ranking for the LGBT community in the United States, with a score of 55.
+The South also holds the lowest regional social climate index ranking for the LGBTQ community in the United States, with a score of 55.
 Same-sex couples with kids have a household income that averages about $11,000 lower than heterosexual couples.
-Gay and bisexual men in the south hold higher HIV infection rates than those in other parts of the country; additionally, only 3/475% of southern LGBT people are covered by health insurance.
-"Discomfort" with exposure to LGBT lifestyles, such as attending a same-sex wedding or seeing pictures of a coworker with a same-sex partner, polls about 5-10 percentage points higher in the South than in northern states.
+Gay and bisexual men in the south hold higher HIV infection rates than those in other parts of the country; additionally, only 75% of southern LGBT people are covered by health insurance.
+"Discomfort" with exposure to LGBTQ lifestyles, such as attending a same-sex wedding or seeing pictures of a coworker with a same-sex partner, polls about 5-10 percentage points higher in the South than in northern states.

 Additionally, the chosen states are heavily religious; for example, more than half of Mississippi residents are members of the southern Baptist church.
 Because of this, the Human Rights Campaign refers to Mississippi, their target audience for the early stages of the All God's Children campaign, as being "the most religious state in America."
-Mississippi also has no statewide protects for LGBT people and, in 2014, passed a law allowing businesses to refuse services to LGBT people.
+Mississippi also has no statewide protects for LGBTQ people and, in 2014, passed a law allowing businesses to refuse services to LGBTQ people.